-Figure 8: Aerial Map Showing the Locations of Cultural Heritage Sites
+Figure 12: Aerial Map Showing the Locations of Cultural Heritage Sites Relative to the Subproject Alignments

-77. Socio-economic benefits from the Road Improvement Schemes
+6. Socio-economic benefits from the Road Improvement Schemes

-Expected outcomes after implementation of the schemes will be:

-- Increased property values and revenue income of the Upazila. - Improved environmental conditions and reduced environmental pollution risk; - Improved tourist potential, providing an enhanced business environment for local businesses and investment. - Increased job opportunities in small industries due to expansion of trade and commerce. - Increased economic and financial opportunities - Creation of short-term employment opportunities in construction work during the period of implementation; - Improved traffic management, public transport and sustainable environmental conditions;

-- Generation of employment opportunities. - 78.
-Summary of environmental features around the road alignments.
-To understand the effect of the proposed of the subproject to receptors, information on some important environmental key features for all the five subproject roads have been collected and analyzed.
+- 74. Expected outcomes after implementation of the schemes will be: - Increased property values and revenue income of the Upazila; - Improved environmental conditions and reduced environmental pollution risk; - Improved tourist potential, providing an enhanced business environment for local businesses and investment; - Increased job opportunities in small industries due to expansion of trade and commerce; - Increased economic and financial opportunities: - Creation of short-term employment opportunities in construction work during the period of implementation; - Improved traffic management, public transport and sustainable environmental conditions; and - · Generation of employment opportunities. - 75.
+Summary of Environmental Features around the Road Alignments.
+To understand the effect of the proposed of the subproject to receptors, information on some important environmental key features for all the four subproject roads have been collected and analysed.
 From analysis, these roads reveal more or less similar pattern of environmental features around them.
-Table 8 Error!
-Reference source not found. summarizes these environmental features.
+Table 10 below summarizes these environmental features.

-Table 8: Summary of environmental features around road alignments
+Table 10: Summary of environmental features around road alignments

-Table 8: Summary of environmental features around road alignments SI.
-Within 100 m from centerline of Within 7 km from centerline of No. Environmental Features road road 1 Ecological a) Presence of Wildlife Sanctuary/ National Park No No b) Reserved Forests No No c) Wetland/water bodies Rivers,canals, small 2 rivers (Old Brahmaputra & () Wettariu/water boules ponds/ditches.
-None is protected Meghna) /ponds and ditches, but none is protected d) Migratory route for wild animals No No e) Migratory routes for birds No No f) Migratory routes for fishes Yes(during rainy season) Yes (during rainy season) g) Presence of Dolphin No No h) Tree/vegetation cover Yes.
-Moderate trees and vegetation.
-No threatened or endemic tree.
-Yes.
-Moderate trees and vegetation.
+SI.
+No. Environmental Features Within 100 m from centerline of Within 7 km from 1 Ecological 1000 Jointonino di Toda a) Presence of Wildlife Sanctuary/ National Park No No b) Reserved Forests No No c) Wetland/water bodies River Turag, small ponds/ditches.
+None is protected 1 river (Turag) /ponds and ditches, but none is protected d) Migratory route for wild animals No No e) Migratory routes for birds No No f) Migratory routes for fishes Yes(during rainy season) Yes (during rainy season) g) Presence of Dolphin No No h) Tree/vegetation cover Yes.
+Moderate trees andvegetation.
 No threatened or endemic tree. i) Birds Nesting No No 2.
-Archaeological Monuments No No 3.
+ArchaeologicalMonuments No No 3.
 Groundwater Available at low depth, drinking water at about 50 m below ground.
 Available at low depth, drinking water at about 50 m below ground.
-4. Land Use Agricultural, Rural Settlement, Urban Settlement, Commercial, Industrial Agricultural, Rural Settlement, Urban Settlement, Commercial, Industrial, Some Rural Community Forests (not protected forests).
-5. Physical Cultural structures and social According to figure 10 and Appendix-7 no cultural sites or religious structures are found to exist in the ROW of the road alignments.
-According to figure 10 and Appendix-7 cultural sites or religious structures are found to exist, but none of them are protected.
+4. Land Use Agricultural, Rural Settlement, Urban Settlement, Commercial, Industrial , ,

+SI.
+No. Environmental Features Within 100 m from centerline of road Within 7 km from centerline of road

+5. Physical Cultural structures According to figure 16 and

+Appendix-7 cultural sites or

+religious structures are

+found to exist, but none of

+alignments. them are protected.